 Eating junk food or poor quality foods, going to be late all places additional challenges on your genes.
-So with in mind, we can know our genetic predispositions, in terms of the outcome of our SNP’s are fluid and malleable rather than fixed.
+So within the mind, we can know our genetic predispositions, in terms of the outcome of our SNP’s are fluid and malleable rather than fixed.

 And heavy metals are so heavy that they really do put pressure on the genes giving them much extra work, thus slowing them down.

 An apt example of this has been provided by Ben Lynch; he says that it is like when you are at a restaurant and order a meal.
 But then you don’t get the meal because the chef is so busy putting a fire out in the kitchen.
 He says that heavy metals and environmental pollutants are like the fire in the kitchen.
 Our genes can’t do their usual work because they are so busy dealing with heavy metals AKA putting the fire out.
 The gene no longer cares about lowering homocysteine because they are so caught up in dealing with the additional exposure to pollutants.